 The cost of any hire starts with the obvious advertising and hiring fees, but also includes time invested in interviewing and selecting candidates.
 Every hour you spend searching for the right person is an hour away from your core sales role, which is potentially an hour of lost revenue.
 According to a 2014 Oxford Economics report, businesses spend an average of £5,433 on logistical costs associated with hiring, which can quickly add up if you are having to constantly recruit to replace poor performers.

 After the logistical costs comes the investment you must make after selecting your hire.
-Salary, training expenses, laptop and phone can all seem like a hefty initial outlay, but pale in comparison to the hidden costs of bad hires.
+Salary, training expenses, laptop and phone can all seem like a hefty initial outlay, but pale in comparison to the hidden cost of hiring the wrong sales person.

 Time is money